scripting-drafts/Conversational-Bot/README.md

 # Reddit-Deep-Learning
-Source of semantic trees to input to a LSTM
+Source of semantic trees to input to a LSTM RNN

 Under development